fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 compiled library module and an executable as it is more relevant for real world development.

-First create your workshpace -- I recommend you use a top package for your libs so that you don't have namespace conflicts.
+First create your workspace -- I recommend you use a top package for your libs so that you don't have namespace conflicts.
 So let's make our project with you using my-user as the top package name, and your source live in my-gerbil.
 You should of course pick something more